nbarrowman/vtree/README.md

 <img src="https://github.com/nbarrowman/vtree/blob/master/cheatsheets/png/v1.png" width="250">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://github.com/nbarrowman/vtree/blob/master/cheatsheets/png/t7.png" width="200">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://github.com/nbarrowman/vtree/blob/master/cheatsheets/png/t1.png" width="300">

-# Notes

 See installation details below.

-Important notes about the current version of vtree (version 3.0.0) on CRAN:
+# Notes about the current version (3.0.0) on CRAN

-* Compared to earlier versions, there are changes in how vtree supports R Markdown.
-By default when `vtree` is called from R Markdown, a PNG file is automatically generated and markdown code to embed it is generated.
+* Compared to earlier versions, there are changes in how vtree 3.0.0 supports R Markdown.
+By default when `vtree` is called from R Markdown, a PNG file is automatically generated and Markdown code to embed it is generated.
 To generate an htmlwidget instead (as in older versions of vtree), specify `pngknit=FALSE`.
-For more information see: https://cran.r-project.org/web/packages/vtree/vignettes/vtree.html#embeddingInRmarkdown
+This is described in the vignette.
+See: https://cran.r-project.org/web/packages/vtree/vignettes/vtree.html#embeddingInRmarkdown

-* The latest vtree release candidate (version 3.0.7) streamlines this functionality and corrects a bug.
+* In the latest vtree release candidate (version 3.1.7), this functionality is streamlined and a related bug is fixed.

-* It also corrects a bug related to pruning with missing values.
+* Version 3.1.7 also corrects a bug related to pruning involving missing values, and adds some great new Shiny functionality that allows panning and zooming.

 # Installation